datadesk/django-for-data-analysis-nicar-2016/README.md

 Quit the server with CONTROL-C.
 ```

-First of all, let's cheat.
+In the spirit of a cooking show, let's cheat.
 Let's see what we're going to get first, and then look at how we get it.
 In your web browser, go to [http://localhost:8000/complaint_analysis](http://localhost:8000/complaint_analysis).

 ![Analysis page](https://raw.githubusercontent.com/datadesk/django-for-data-analysis-nicar-2015/master/templates/static/img/table_demo.png)

-We've got a table with some basic information about our complaints.
+Here is a table with some basic information about our complaints.
 How many have been addressed, how many are still open, and how many have hung around for a really long time.

 In the second table, we also break this down by area planning commissions - areas used by the L.A.
 Department of City Planning to divide up the city.

-Open up the views.py file in your text editor, and look at the [ComplaintAnalysis](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/views.py#L71) view.
+Open up the views.py file in your text editor, and look at the [ComplaintAnalysis](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/views.py#L55) view.

 There's a lot going on here.
-We've already seen that, for some reason, there were more complaints open after a year in East L.A.
+We know there were more complaints open after a year in East L.A. than other parts of the city.
 But is this because they receive more complaints in general?
 Are some types of complaints addressed more quickly than others?

-To find the median time to address a complaint, we used a fancy statistical method called a survival analaysis, employing a Python library called [Lifelines](http://lifelines.readthedocs.org/en/latest/index.html).
+To find the median time to address a complaint, we used a statistical method called a survival analaysis, employing a Python library called [Lifelines](http://lifelines.readthedocs.org/en/latest/index.html).
 This takes into account the closure rate for complaints that are still open and haven't been closed yet.

 Let's take apart this view: